frgomes/hyena/README.rst

 How it works
 ============

 File bash_xkb.sh defines a number of handy aliases.
-For example, alias kbtusintl is defined like this:
+For example, alias ``kbtus`` is defined like this:

 ::

     $ alias kbtus='setxkbmap -model pc104 -layout "yoda(us)+carpalx(spce_bksp)+carpalx(swap_lalt_lctl)"'

-It means that we are composing several layouts onto one:
+It means that we are composing several layouts into one:

 ::